grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 Going back to the exams, why the approach of first looking through the exemplary tests can be considered ‘lean’?
 That is because, when we treat passing an exam as our goal, then everything that does not put us closer to this goal is considered a waste.
-Let us suppose the exam is theory only -- why then practice the exercises?
+Let's suppose the exam is theory only -- why then practice the exercises?
 It would probably pay off a lot more to study theoretical side of the topics.
 Such knowledge could be obtained from those exemplary tests.
 So, the tests were a kind of